Hakusan, Ishikawa: Government

 Hakusan has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 21 members.

 Economy

 Eizo and its subsidiary, Irem, have their headquarters in Hakusan.

 Education

+・International College of Technology, Kanazawa, a private technical college located in Hakusan foothills.

 Hakusan has 19 public elementary schools and ten middle schools operated by the city government, and three public high schools operated by the Ishikawa Prefectural Board of Education and one by the city government.
 There is also one private high school.
 Kinjo College, a private junior college is also located in Hakusan.